PIYUSH4809/piyushjain-codingal-training/README.md

 # piyushjain-codingal-training
+Codingal Teacher Training – Projects Repository

-Collection of Python, AI, and Web Development projects created for Codingal Teacher Training and future teaching demos.
+This repository contains a growing collection of Python, AI, and Web Development projects created for the Codingal Teacher Training program.
+It will continue to expand with new demo projects, teaching examples, and practice exercises for students.